nycdatasci/bootcamp/Docker/docker-quickstart.md

 Flags:
 - `-it` runs a container in interactive processes.
 - `--rm`(optional) removes the container when it exits or when the daemon exits.
-- `-p hostPort:containerPort`(recommended) forwards a container᾿s port to the host.
+- `-p hostPort:containerPort`(optional) forwards a container᾿s port to the host.
-- `-v host-src:container-dest`(recommended) mounts a host directory the container so files can be shared between them.
+- `-v host-src:container-dest`(optional) mounts a host directory the container so files can be shared between them.
 - `bash` starts the command line of the container in the terminal.
   - Depending how the image was built, you may or may not need it.